Elippsis007/glutonia_m1/README.md

 This is Glutonia a website designed to be responsive and accessible for a range of devices, making it easy to navigate for the information you are seeking.
 Glutonia is a fun and a simple way of learning about gluten.
-My project is a website with a humorous side of learning about gluten.
+My project is a website with a fun way of learning about gluten.

 <h2 align="center"><img src="https://github.com/Elippsis007/glutonia_m1/blob/master/assets/website_screenshot/Screenshot_website_devices.png?raw=true"></h2>